 Our risk of getting cancer depends on many things we don’t have control over, such as our genes and age.
 But it is also influenced by lifestyle factors which we can change.
 4 in 10 cancers could be prevented by living a healthy lifestyle.
-To lower you cancer risk:

 Finding cancer early makes it easier to treat and gives a better chance of full recovery.
 To help spot cancer early you can:

 It is important to know your body and check yourself for any changes.
 Talk to your doctor if you notice any cancer signs and symptoms.

 Please click on the links below to view our leaflets, which give more information on the following topics: